dev-alamin/Install-WordPress-with-Nginx-on-Ubuntu/README.md

-# Ubuntu Linux Web Development Setup Guide
+# How to Install WordPress with Nginx on Ubuntu

 This guide will walk you through the step-by-step process of setting up a web development environment on Ubuntu Linux.
 It includes the installation of Apache2, PHP, MySQL, phpMyAdmin, the configuration of virtual hosts for different websites, fixing permission issues, and installing WP-CLI for WordPress management.